 - 2 teaspoons sesame oil

-- 2 blocks ramen or servings fresh ramen
+- 2 blocks dried ramen or 2 servings fresh ramen

 - scallions thinly sliced